 4. The V-PCF sends the Npcf_UEPolicyControl_Delete service operation including UE Policy Association ID to the H-PCF.

 5. The H-PCF removes the policy context for the UE and replies to the V-PCF with an Acknowledgement including success or failure.
 The H-PCF may unsubscribe to subscriber policy data changes with UDR by Nudr_DM_Unsubscribe (Subscription Correlation Id) for subscriber policy changes.
+In non-roaming case, the PCF unsubscribes to analytics from NWDAF if any.

 4.16.13.2 PCF-initiated UE Policy Association Termination